 Loss of sleep or sleep disturbance

 Your personal doctor may also prescribe you some medication for your short trip.
-Medication like Meclizine can be effective against Acute Motion Sickness.
-If your symptoms worsen you should be immediately descended towards the lower altitude.
+Medications like Meclizine can be effective against Acute Motion Sickness.
+If your symptoms worsen you should be immediately descended to the lower altitude.